sighupio/furyctl/README.md

   - name: opa/
 ```

 Each module is composed by a set of packages.
-In the previous `Furyfile`, we downloaded every module's packages.
+In the previous `Furyfile.yml`, we downloaded every module's packages.
 You can cherry-pick single packages using the `module/package` syntax.

-A more complete `Furyfile` would be:
+A more complete `Furyfile.yml` would be:

 ```yaml
 # Here you can specify which versions of the modules to use